Jerrylum/json-exchange-network/README.md

 ## Overview

 The Json Exchange Network is a middleware protocol and API standard that offers data distribution services.
-It is a decentralized network that allows JSON data to be exchanged between betweens processes and embedded systems.
+It is a decentralized network that allows JSON data to be exchanged between processes and embedded systems.
 JEN is suitable for small robot prototypes.

 ## Json Exchange Network